 These individuals are the key personnel for the successful execution of the contract.

 The PM and DPM are assigned at the Contract Holder (company) level.
 Therefore, if a CH has contracts in multiple categories, the same individual will serve these roles for all associated contracts.

+The SEWP PMO is not aware of any restrictions as to the residence of the PM and DPM.

 A PM may serve as the PM for only one CH

-For example, if a company is a prime CH and also a member of a JV CH; the PM for the Prime CH cannot be the PM for the JV CH; the Prime CH[s PM can serve in another role, including DPM, for the JV CH.
+For example, if a company is a prime CH and also a member of a JV CH; the PM for the Prime CH cannot be the PM for the JV CH; the Prime CH’s PM can serve in another role, including DPM, for the JV CH.

 There is no limitation at the DPM level; an individual may serve as a DPM for multiple CHs.